Programs - Long Term Programs - Introduction

 Academic Year Abroad – One Year Will Change Your Life

 Live and study for a year in New Westminster, and make a lifetime of friends and memories!
 In our Academic Year Abroad program, students are integrated into regular classes and activities with Canadian students.
-The year-long program also includes ESL (English as a Second Language) sessions to help improve in English.
+The year-long program also includes ELL (English Language Learning) sessions to help improve in English.

 High school students can register for one semester or one year (two semesters).